Pyramid (game show): The $10,000 Pyramid

 On March 26, 1973, The $10,000 Pyramid, with host Dick Clark, made its network debut and was a ratings hit, sustaining its ratings even when episodes were delayed or preempted by the Watergate hearings.
 A year later, the ratings temporarily declined (against the original version of Jeopardy! on NBC) and CBS canceled it.
 The show was quickly picked up by ABC and began airing on that network on May 6, 1974.
 As per CBS custom at the time with celebrity game shows, three weeks of episodes for CBS were taped in Hollywood at Television City, Studio 31.
 The remainder of the CBS episodes originated in New York City at the Ed Sullivan Theater, moving to ABC's Elysee Theatre after Pyramid switched networks.
+Initially slotted on ABC at 4:00pm, replacing reruns of Love, American Style, it was moved to 2:00pm on December 23, 1974, replacing The Newlywed Game in the timeslot, and filled the old 4:00pm timeslot with The Money Maze, as part of a plan by ABC daytime vice president Michael Brockman to reorganize the daytime lineup to counter on its youth identity.